ceph/sepia/doc/adding_users.rst

 #.
 Send us the private key.

 #.
+Some distros use 'nogroup' in /etc/groups; some use 'nobody'.
+   If yours does not use 'nogroup', edit the 'group' line in the sepia.conf file created above.

+#.
 Once everything is set at the lab, you can start the VPN with::

     service openvpn start